-Sustainability indicators, as with sustainability assessment in general, are often considered difficult to grasp.
-This is especially true if they are not based on the quantitative methods of index formation-normalization, weighting and aggregation, since these are the most widely known methods in practice.
-Miller and Twining-Ward (2005) point out that although indicators that are analyzed with a thematic approach may reinforce the idea that economy, environment and society are of similar importance to sustainable tourism development, this approach also implies that these themes are self-contained.
-Furthermore, Gustavson, Lonergan and Ruitenbeek (1999) emphasize that a long list of unrelated indicators can be difficult to implement.
-Böhringer and Jochem (2007) assessed the satisfaction of fundamental scientific requirements in quantitative methods and found that normalization and weighting of indicators are methods generally associated with subjective judgments and reveal a high degree of arbitrariness, typically failing to mention or systematically assess critical assumptions.
-The authors also underline that, as a consequence, indices of sustainable development currently employed in policy practice are doomed to be useless, if not misleading, with respect to concrete policy advice (Böhringer & Jochem, 2007).
+The most widely applied and discussed approaches to developing indicators employ quantitative methods of index formation, normalization, weighting and/or aggregation as well as a presentation of a list of thematically categorized indicators (Böhringer & Jochem, 2007; Ness et al., 2007).
+Gustavson, Lonergan & Ruitenbeek (1999) emphasize that a long list of unrelated indicators can be difficult to implement.
+Furthermore, Miller and Twining-Ward (2005) point out that although indicators that are analyzed with a thematic approach may reinforce the idea that economy, environment and society are of similar importance to sustainable tourism development, this approach also implies that these themes are self-contained., Böhringer and Jochem (2007) assessed the satisfaction of fundamental scientific requirements in quantitative methods and found that normalization and weighting of indicators are methods generally associated with subjective judgments and reveal a high degree of arbitrariness, typically failing to mention or systematically assess critical assumptions.
+They also underline that, as a consequence, indices of sustainable development employed in policy practice are doomed to be useless, if not misleading, with respect to concrete policy advice.

-Other methods of determining sustainability indicators can be divided into two main groups: i) qualitative subjective approaches based on stakeholders’ perceptions and experiences, and; ii) quantitative objective approaches based on measurable and observable data (Pissourios, 2013).
+Methods of developing sustainability indicators can be divided into two main groups: i) qualitative subjective approaches based on stakeholders’ perceptions and experiences and; ii) quantitative objective approaches based on measurable and observable data (Pissourios, 2013).
 The latter is less time-consuming, widely applied and regarded as efficient in providing measurable and comparative data.
 Nevertheless, Pissourios (2013) points out that even the establishment of objective indicators cannot easily be carried out without a line of subjective value judgments. “…[E]ven when there is an agreement on the social indicators that will be studied, and agreement about what should be counted, there may still be a debate on the values of the indicators that represent something ‘good’ or something ‘bad’ for the society” (Pissourios, 2013, p.
 421).

-Thus, as pointed out by Miller and Twining-Ward (2005), it remains to develop qualitative, integrative sustainability indicator frameworks that can compare to the more traditionally established quantitative measures, so that the important issues are not missed.
+Thus, as supported by Miller and Twining-Ward (2005), it remains to develop qualitative, integrative sustainability indicator frameworks that can compare to the more traditionally established quantitative measures, so that the important issues are not missed.
 Indeed, as an example, Grace and Pope (2015; Pope & Grace, 2006) emphasize that sustainability assessment should: i) Identify the consequences of particular policies for the trajectory of the focal SES and reflect on the fact that the SES resides within a larger system; ii) Include a continuation of business-as-usual as a benchmark policy, as well as potential policy alternatives; iii) Determine whether these trajectories are consistent with the SES’s potential transition over time, as well as its sustainability goals, and iv) Be guided by a collaboratively developed sustainability decision-making protocol that reflects governmental policies and the sustainability vision of the SES members.
-Seen in this light, it is understandable that sustainability assessment can appear very time-consuming, complicated and expensive, but this does not mean that it should not be attempted.
+Seen in this light, it is understandable that sustainability assessment can appear very time-consuming, complicated and expensive.
+However, this does not mean that it should not be attempted.

 Numerous scholars have contributed to the literature on why public participation and tourism stakeholder involvement should play a central role in sustainability assessment, in order to contribute to policy- and decision-making (Byrd, Cárdenas & Greenwood, 2008; Dabpet, Scott & Ruhanen, 2012; Haukeland, 2011; Pepperdine & Ewing, 2001).
-This can be summarized in one sentence: “At a very simplified level, the role of government is to enable its citizens to enhance the quality of their lives” (Miller & Twining-Ward, 2005, p.
-79).
-Systemic approaches to sustainability indicators therefore provide an opportunity to develop comprehensive tools basing holistic assessments of SESs on public participation.
+This is summarized in one sentence by Miller & Twining-Ward, 2005:79): “At a very simplified level, the role of government is to enable its citizens to enhance the quality of their lives” Systemic approaches to sustainability indicators therefore provide an opportunity to develop comprehensive decision making tools based on holistic assessments of SESs on public participation.

-METHODS

-Study area and data collection
+STUDY AREA